Native Dogwoods: A Beginner’s Guide

 What are the benefits of planting native dogwoods?

-• Attract Pollinators and Wildlife: Native dogwoods provide essential nectar for pollinators like bees and butterflies, and berries that sustain birds and other wildlife.
+• Attract Pollinators and Wildlife: Native dogwoods provide essential nectar for pollinators like bees and butterflies, and berries in the fall that sustain migrating birds and other wildlife.

 • Year-Round Beauty: With spring blooms, vibrant fall foliage, and bright berries in winter, native dogwoods add interest to your yard all year.